 This is the first of four 4-credit registrations for the dissertation.
 Working individually with a dissertation committee, the student develops a dissertation proposal and successfully presents it at a committee proposal meeting.
+Graded on a Pass/No Pass basis.

 Prerequisites: Successful completion of all required courses, written examinations, synthesis presentation, and portfolio.

-Credits: 4 credits.
+Credits: 4